nodejs/node-addon-api/doc/threadsafe_function.md

   call as an `Napi::Function` in its parameters and the `DataType*` data pointer (if provided).
 Must implement `void operator()(Napi::Env env, Function jsCallback, DataType* data)`, skipping `data` if not provided.
-It is not necessary to call into JavaScript via `MakeCallback()` because N-API runs `callback` in a context appropriate for callbacks.
+It is not necessary to call into JavaScript via `MakeCallback()` because Node-API runs `callback` in a context appropriate for callbacks.

 **These specific function overloads should only be used on a `ThreadSafeFunction`